-The discount rate used to measure the total pension liability was 7.15%.
-The projection of cash flows used to determine the discount rate assumed the contributions from plan members and employers will be made at statutory contribution rates.
+The discount rate used to measure the total pension liability was 6.90%.
+The projection of cash flows used to determine the discount rate assumed the contributions from plan members and employers will be made at the current member contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based on these assumptions, the School Employer Pool fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
-Therefore, the long-term assumed investment rate of return was applied to all periods of projected benefit payments to determine total pension liability.
+Therefore, the long-term expected rate of return on the School Employer Pool investments was applied to all periods of projected benefit payments to determine total pension liability.